 Prior to development, the property and surrounding area was used for agricultural purposes.
 The Facility began waste handling operations in 1991.
 The property is currently owned by Jewel Investment Company of Phoenix, Arizona (Jewel Investment).
 Jewel Investment has owned the property since 1994, and currently leases the Facility to Veolia on a month-to-month basis.
 Salesco initiated waste reduction and recycling activities at the Facility in October 1991.
 Salesco was issued the initial TSCA Approval for PCB-related operations in 1994.
 Salesco conducted similar waste management activities that currently take place at Veolia.
 Ballast processing, which involves disassembly of PCB-containing ballasts, also took place at the Facility beginning in 1994.
 PCB ballast processing no longer takes place at the Facility; however, Veolia still receives and stores PCB and non-PCB ballasts within areas designated for PCB storage.
-Currently, Veolia is authorized to operate under the 1994 Approval until EPA makes a final decision on the Renewal Application.
+Veolia was authorized to operate under the 1994 Approval until EPA made a final decision.